Battle of Copenhagen (1801): End of the battle

 It was at this time that the battle swung decisively to the British, as their superior gunnery took effect.
 The guns of the dozen southernmost Danish ships had started to fall silent owing to the damage they had sustained, and the fighting moved northward.
 According to British eyewitness accounts, much of the Danish line had fallen silent by 2:00 pm.
 The cessation of firing left the way open for the British bomb vessels to approach Copenhagen.
 In addition, the reinforcements of the ships from the shore batteries were causing the latter to become ineffective.

 Nyborg tried to leave the line with Aggershuus in tow, but both sank.
 The most northerly ship, the frigate Hjælperen, successfully withdrew.
 The Danish commander, Commodore Olfert Fischer, moved from Dannebrog at 11:30 am, when it caught fire, to Holsteen.
 When Indfødsretten, immediately north of Holsteen, struck its colours at about 2:30 pm, he moved on to the Tre Kroner fortress.
 There he engaged three of Parker's ships, which had lost their manoeuvrability after being badly damaged and had drifted within range.
 Indfødsretten resumed firing after Captain Schrodersee was ferried to it and took command of the ship.

 Perhaps because of inexperienced crews, several Danish ships fired on British boats sent out to them after their officers had signalled their surrender.
 Nelson said that he "must either send on shore and stop this irregular proceeding, or send in our fire ships and burn them" and went to his cabin to write a note to the Danes.
-He sent it with a Danish-speaking officer, Captain Sir Frederick Thesiger, under a flag of truce to the Danish-Norwegian regent, Crown Prince Frederik, who had been watching the battle from the ramparts of the Citadel.
+He sent it with a Danish-speaking officer, Captain Sir Frederick Thesiger, under a flag of truce to the Danish–Norwegian regent, Crown Prince Frederik, who had been watching the battle from the ramparts of the Citadel.
 The note read:

 All action ceased when Crown Prince Frederick sent his Adjutant General, Hans Lindholm (a Danish member of parliament), asking for the reason for Nelson's letter.
-He was asked to put it in writing, which he did, in English, while making the joke:
+When he could not clearly communicate verbally, Lindholm was asked to put his message in written English, which he did, but being given a dull quill, he joked:

 In reply, Nelson wrote a note:

 which was sent back to the Crown Prince.
 He then referred Lindholm to Parker on HMS London.
 Following him there at 4:00 pm, a twenty-four-hour ceasefire was agreed.